sysalto/ReactiveReports/README.md

 * reactive-reports-core - the main core report framework that is render agnostic
 * reactive-reports-itext-render - itext render for reactive reports

-In this first version, ReactiveReports can be used in Scala.
+In this first version, ReactiveReports can be used in Scala 2.12.
 A Java version will follow soon.

 ### Sbt installation:

-  libraryDependencies += "com.sysalto" %% "reactivereports-core" % "1.0.0-alpha.1",
+  libraryDependencies += "com.github.sysalto" %% "reactivereports-core" % "1.0.0-alpha.1",

-  libraryDependencies += "com.sysalto" %% "reactivereports-itext-render" % "1.0.0-alpha.1".
+  libraryDependencies += "com.github.sysalto" %% "reactivereports-itext-render" % "1.0.0-alpha.1".

 ### Getting started